tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 : Similar to Apiary or Apigee, Mulesoft provides an end-to-end platform for designing, developing, and distributing your APIs.
 For documentation, Mulesoft supports [RAML](http://idratherbewriting.com/learnapidoc/pubapis_raml.html).
 See [https://www.mulesoft.com/](https://www.mulesoft.com/).

 OpenAPI
 : The official name for the Swagger specification.
 The OpenAPI specification provides a set of elements that can be used to describe your REST API.
-When valid, the specification file can be used to create interactive documentation, generate client SDKs, run unit tests, and more.
+When valid, the specification document can be used to create interactive documentation, generate client SDKs, run unit tests, and more.
 See [https://github.com/OAI/OpenAPI-Specification](https://github.com/OAI/OpenAPI-Specification).
 Now under the Open API Initiative with the Linux Foundation, the OpenAPI specification aims to be vendor neutral.

 OpenAPI Initiative
 : The governing body that directs the OpenAPI specification.
 Backed by the Linux Foundation.
 See [https://www.openapis.org/](https://www.openapis.org/).